terra-campaigns/unsettled/directory/Kryptwood/Hendenburgh.md

 hooks:
 - Elizabeth is locked in the village by Oliver.
-- The Crones (witches northwest of the village) supposedly can help the village.
-- Cancelled wedding.
-Sly George, from the Highwaymen, decides not to marry beautiful Winnifried.
-The Crones want that fixed.
-They would write a banishment letter for the hounds if someone convinces Sly George otherwise.
 - The Miller's wife went missing, north of the village, five days ago.
-He wants help to recover her body for a burial.
+She is now living with Sly George.
 - Gregory left the village and moved south.
 nav_order: 1025-06-10